songtianbo/songtianbo.github.io/_pages/about.md

 Focus
 ======
 I am always attracted by the beauty of robotics and control system.
 And I also a good trader at stock market who can always maintain an average 12% gain in every 5 trades ♪(^∇^*).
-My research of interests includes robotic, control system, imaging with deep learning, computer vision and machine learning.
+My research of interests includes robotic, control system, computer vision and machine learning.